 Although the latest versions of Safari support WebRTC, users still may experience some issues with video calls.
 By default, Safari uses only the H264 codec while other browsers use both H264 and VP8 popular codecs.
 To fix the issue, you can explicitly specify a video codec list conventionally called “scheme”.

-How often do you think about masking your personal phone number?
-The question may seem strange for the first sight, but imagine the situation when you ordered a taxi and after the order had done the driver started calling you.
-This is not what you expected from the taxi service, right?
-On the other hand, look at it from the driver’s point of view.
-It isn’t great if previous customers would call and distract the driver during the work or (even worse) during the vacation.
+How often did you consider masking your private phone number?
+At first, this question may seem odd but imagine the situation when you order a taxi and, after the trip, the driver starts calling you.
+That’s not what you normally expect from a taxi service, right?
+The same is true for the driver: it wouldn’t be great if previous customers would call and distract the driver on the ride or (even worse) on vacation.

-Firstly, to have a delicate distance between you and service workers is rather better than have no one.
-Secondly, it is important for both sides to have the fastest way to contact each other.
-The Voximplant cloud can easily meet these requirements via Phone number masking approach.
-This article will guide you through all necessary steps to implement this functionality for the simplified case of only one driver and a few customers.
+First, having a delicate distance between yourself and service workers is much better than having no distance at all.
+Second, it is important that both parties have the fastest way to contact each other.
+The Voximplant cloud can easily address these requirements with a phone number masking approach.
+This article will guide you through all the necessary steps to implement this feature for a simplified case of a single driver and a few customers.
 Note that this solution is scalable for any number of drivers and customers.

 The latest version of our Web SDK is fully compatible with the new Safari 11 audio/video calls support.
 Please note that Safari imposes a number of restrictions for voice/video usage:

 - If voice or video call is initiated from iframe, this iframe and all iframes in-between should be loaded from the same domain as a website that loads them

 - Video will not autoplay on iOS Safari browser without the explicit user command.